KeyeZhang/Linux-security-module/README.md

 ![picture](5th hook.png)

 #### 6.mp4_inode_permission
 This hook is partially implemented with the function `mp4_inode_permission` completed.
+The comparison between the mask and the label is in SeLinux style.
 The workflow of my code is as follow:

 First get dentry of the inode by using `d_find_alias(inode);`.Then, using `dentry_path_raw` function to get the path of that inode, by passing in the dentry and a buffer.
 The next step is to use the helper function `mp4_should_skip_path` to check if the path is the path that we should skip, if it return non-zero, we skip these paths by granting them access, and `dput` the dentry and free the buffer.